MatthewKorkola/chatsystem/README.txt

-This is a start code for multiuser chating system project

-Only provide client connect and dis connect so far
+Version: 2023/3/26

+Server can store user information in a database by using database class

 To run this code:
+1. Compile proto file by
-First, do "python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. chat.proto" to compile proto file
+python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. chat.proto

-Then, do "python server.py" and "python client.py" in two terminals
+2. Run server and client in two terminals by python server.py python client.py

+Generally, user follow "Press 1 to create an account, 2 to log in, or q to exit: " instruction to invoke different operations, and once client disconnect by pressing q, server side report all the content in database.